NarakuF/Microblog/README.md

-# Information
+# Microblog
 Github repo: https://github.com/NarakuF/microblog.git
-Deployed app: microblog.guandongliu.com, microblog.guandongliu.com/messages
+Deployed app: microblog.guandongliu.com

 # Behavior
 ## Login/ signup
 A registered user can login with email address and logout, a new user can sign up with email address.

-Need to add username and password in the future.
+Can be improved by adding username and password in the future.

 ## Post
-After user login, the user can post new message with title and description.
+After user login, the user can link the link "New Post" on the top to post new message with title and description.
+The link will only show when the user logged in.

-Need to add feature of mention and hashtag in the future.
+Can be improved bt adding feature of mention and hashtag in the future.

 ## Follow
 A user can follow other users.

 Not completely implemented!!!

-# Microblog
+# Reference
 To start your Phoenix server:

   * Install dependencies with `mix deps.get`